MrSinho/shvulkan/README.md

 ## Todo

 - add `package/lib/pkgconfig/shvulkan.pc` file for `pkg-config`
+- fix semaphores syncronization to avoid recreating semaphores for each frames (eats up lots of latency)

+---

 `shvulkan` is a lightweight and flexible wrapper around the Vulkan® API written completely in C, that makes it easier to work with graphics efficiently without writing thousands of lines of code.